 - Update your membership profile at least every three years.

-After you submit a completed application, you’ll receive notification that you've met the Maryland Green Registry requirements and your profile will be posted to the website.
-While we ask that you share at least one quantitative measure, we hope that you’ll share many more so that your successes can help inspire others.
+After you submit a completed application, you’ll receive notification that you've met the Maryland Green Registry requirements and your profile will be posted (after your approval) to the website.

 The Clean Marina program, managed by the Maryland Department of Natural Resources, provides specialized support and recognition to marinas on meeting legal environmental requirements as well as the adoption of voluntary pollution prevention practices.
 Visit the list of certified marinas to learn more about the practices they have in place.